jfpanisset/camera_reports/README.md

 Whether you are a studio, vfx vendor or data wrangler we welcome your input.
 Please review the camera report specification and give us feedback.

-Even if you have no input at this time, please join the [ves-tech-camera-reports](https://groups.google.com/forum/#!forum/ves-tech-camera-reports) google group.
+Even if you have no input at this time, please join the [ves-tech-camera-reports](https://groups.google.com/forum/#!forum/ves-tech-camera-reports) Google group.

 ## Downloads

-The camera reports are available to download as a filemaker database.
+The camera reports are available to download as a Filemaker database.
 This is intended as a baseline.
 We encourage 3rd party vendors to produce custom solutions that support this format as a standard for interchange.

 We plan to list additional 3rd party applications that support this interchange format.
-3rd party support might allow integration directly with ingest, the digital cameras and script supervising systems, or simply a better interface than filemaker can provide.
+3rd party support might allow integration directly with ingest, the digital cameras and script supervising systems, or simply a better interface than Filemaker can provide.

 | File          | Version       | Size  |
 | ------------- |--------------:| ------:|